Curriculum

 Discovery Learning

-The discovery learning course is a six-week course that takes place during your medical education in phase one.
-The goal of the discovery learning course is to provide you with hands-on experiences that will bolster your engineering-infused medical education.
+The discovery learning period is a six-week experience that takes place at the end of the first year.
+The goal of the discovery learning period is to provide you with hands-on experiences that will bolster your engineering-infused medical education.
 Your discovery learning experience may take several different forms, and you have the power to choose the immersion program that fits your goals and interests best.
 Some options include:

 Global Studies